HelpMe-Pls/Life-Engineering/Frontend/Frameworks/Next.md

 ## Rendering
-- You ***must NOT*** import SCs into CCs.
-Instead, you can pass SCs [as *props (or children)*](https://nextjs.org/docs/getting-started/react-essentials#recommended-pattern-passing-server-components-to-client-components-as-props) to CCs.
+- SCs have to be rendered by other SCs.
+You ***must NOT*** import SCs into CCs (the reverse is possible, though).
+Instead, you can pass rendered SCs [as *props (or children)*](https://nextjs.org/docs/getting-started/react-essentials#recommended-pattern-passing-server-components-to-client-components-as-props) to CCs.
 The SC will be rendered on the server, and when the CC is rendered on the client, the prop _"hole"_ will be filled in with the rendered result of the SC.
 > Those "props" **MUST** be serializable (i.e. values such as functions, Dates,... **cannot** be passed directly to Client Components) because they're [crossing](https://nextjs.org/docs/getting-started/react-essentials#keeping-server-only-code-out-of-client-components-poisoning) the network boundary between Server and Client.
 - Use the [global singletons](https://nextjs.org/docs/getting-started/react-essentials#sharing-data-between-server-components) pattern and [colocating data fetching](https://nextjs.org/docs/getting-started/react-essentials#sharing-fetch-requests-between-server-components) if you want to share data between SCs.
 - **Node** runtimes are **server-side** environments optimized for heavy processing and serving ***multiple** clients*, while **Edge** runtimes are **client-side** environments located closer to end-users, focusing on ***local execution*** and enhancing performance.
 You can [specify a runtime](https://nextjs.org/docs/app/building-your-application/rendering/edge-and-nodejs-runtimes#segment-runtime-option) for individual route segments in your Next.js application.